Priyansh956/muzika-en-vivo/README.md

 |:-------------------------------------------------------------------------:|:---------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------:|
 | <img src="assets/images/home_screen.jpeg" width="250" alt="Home Screen"/> | <img src="assets/images/download_screen.jpeg" width="250" alt="Download Screen"/> | <img src="assets/images/download_complete_screen.png" width="250" alt="Download Complete Screen"/> |

-> **Note:** To add your own screenshots, create a folder named `screenshots` in the root directory of your project, save your images there (e.g., `search_screen.png`), and ensure the paths in the table above match your filenames.

 ---

 ## 🛠️ Built With